UO-CS210/wildfire/docs/HOWTO.md

 by noting the UTM coordinates of the lower-left and upper-right corners of region displayed in the basemap.
 We can determine how many meters is represented by each pixel in the map image, and scale data coordinates proportionately.
-I have provided `graphics/utm_plot.py` to plot points with this scaling.
-File `config.py` contains the reference information for alignment.
+File
+`config.py` contains reference information to align the visual map display with UTM coordinates.

 ##  Getting started: A basic plot